teamjayj/opaque-starter/packages/opaque-nthparty-driver/README.md

 ## Details

 This implementation references the [`draft-krawczyk-cfrg-opaque-06`](https://datatracker.ietf.org/doc/html/draft-krawczyk-cfrg-opaque-06) specification.
-In the JavaScript implementation, the following are bserved:
+In the JavaScript implementation, the following are observed:

 -   It uses [`ristretto255`](https://ristretto.group/), provided by `libsodium-wrappers-sumo`, for constructing prime-order groups.
 -   It uses `SHA512-HMAC` on top of `ChaCha20Poly1305` for encryption and decryption.